FC Girondins de Bordeaux: Administrative relegation to Championnat National 2

+Relegation to regional

+On 30 June 2026, reports confirmed that Bordeaux had been relegated to the fifth tier of French football following its ongoing financial collapse, after failing to cover a €9 million shortfall.
+The club remained in financial difficulty amid uncertainty over investment and restructuring, including talks with British firm Sparta Capital Management, led by investor James Bord, over a potential takeover and funding package.
+On 15 July 2026, the FFF Appeals Commission upheld the DNCG's decision to exclude Bordeaux from the national championships after Sparta Capital Management failed to raise the required €10 million.
+As a result, the club faced relegation to Régional 1, the sixth tier, and the possibility of compulsory liquidation.
+However, on 31 July 2026, Sparta Capital Management secured the required funding before the deadline to complete its takeover of the club.
+Bordeaux subsequently sought reinstatement to the fourth-tier Championnat National 2 through an appeal to the CNOSF, while owner Gérard Lopez sold the club to Sparta Capital Management for a symbolic 1€.
+On 14 August 2026, the CNOSF recommended maintaining Bordeaux's exclusion from national competitions and relegation to Régional 1 or lower.
+The final decision would rest with the FFF Executive Committee.
+Bordeaux cited €10.6 million in escrow, an additional US$10 million from new investors, and commitments to repay €20 million in debts, warning that exclusion could lead to liquidation.
+A week later, on 21 August, the Paris Administrative Court (Tribunal administratif de Paris) upheld the DNCG's decision to exclude Bordeaux from national competitions, which means that Bordeaux competes in Régional 1, the sixth tier of French football, for the 2026–27 season.
+On 3 September, the FFF upheld Bordeaux's relegation to Régional 1, rejecting the club's request for reinstatement in National 2 following its exclusion from national competitions over financial concerns.

+On September 5, 2026, few days after the FFF confirmed the exclusion from national competitions of the Girondins, the new owners Park Bench and Sparta Capital abandoned the agreement with Gérard Lopez.

 Rivalries

 Bordeaux has two main rivalries, firstly the Derby de la Garonne with Toulouse FC, so named because Bordeaux and Toulouse are the two major clubs that play in cities in south-western France, both of which are on the river Garonne.
 The consistency and competitiveness of the rivalry developed following Toulouse's return to Ligue 1 after being administratively relegated to the Championnat National in 2001.
 Les Girondins also contest the Derby de l'Atlantique with their other main rival FC Nantes, with the name stemming from the two cities' proximity to the Atlantic Ocean.
 The history of this rivalry transcends over 50 years and 90 derby games have been played between the two clubs altogether.
 Bordeaux also held a 44-year-old record against another big rival, Marseille.
 From October 1977 to January 2022, Marseille did not win away at Bordeaux's home ground.

-Sponsors

-Since the start of the 2025–2026 season, the equipment manufacturer of the Girondins de Bordeaux was Hummel.
-The club's main sponsors are the restaurant chain Bistro Régent, the online betting company Betclic and the car marque SEAT Cupra.

-Other sponsors are UNMI, Abatilles, Carlsberg, Mumm, Coca-Cola, La Bordelaise de Lunetterie, TBM, Bordeaux City Council, Gironde General Council, and Nouvelle-Aquitaine Region.